Pulumi raises $37.5M Series B for its cloud engineering platform – TechCrunch

 Infrastructure as code isn’t necessarily new, of course.
 The promise of Pulumi is that it isn’t hobbled by any legacy products but that the team designed it as a cloud-native product from the ground up.
 That’s something NEA’s Aaron Jacobson, who will join the company’s board, also stressed.

 “If you think about how fast the cloud has evolved just in 10 years, Pulumi is built in a place of multi-cloud, of Kubernetes, of serverless, Jacobson said.
 “And much of the original infrastructure-as-code constructs didn’t even have those in mind.
-Since Pulumi is newer to market and has come after all those constructs, it just has better integration, it’s just is a more delightful experience to developers.”
+Since Pulumi is newer to market and has come after all those constructs, it just has better integration, it’s just a more delightful experience to developers.”

 NEA’s Scott Sandell is actually taking this a bit further.
 “Venture capitalists are in the business of pattern recognition,” he said.
 “And the pattern that I recognized actually goes all the way back to when I was a product manager in the windows group.
 And I saw that developers don’t want to have to deal with complexity — they want to have the complexity managed for them.”
-That, he argues, is what Pulumi does for developers — and it surely helped the both Duffy and his co-founder and Pulumi executive chairman Eric Rudder left successful careers at Microsoft to build this company.
+That, he argues, is what Pulumi does for developers — and it surely helped both Duffy and his co-founder and Pulumi executive chairman Eric Rudder, who left successful careers at Microsoft to build this company.

 In addition to the new funding, Pulumi also today announced that it brought in a number of new executives, including industry veterans Jay Wampold as CMO, Lindsay Marolich as senior director of demand generation, Kevin Kotecki as VP of sales and Lee-Ming Zen as VP of engineering.